alexishevia/izinput/docs/README.md

 - `transactions/put` with `modifiedAt <= existingTransaction.modifiedAt`.
 - `transactions/put` with `deletedAt <= existingTransaction.modifiedAt`.
 - `transactions/delete` with `deletedAt <= existingTransaction.modifiedAt`.
+- `categories/new` with a duplicate value.
+- `categories/rename` on a non-existent category.
+- `categories/delete` on a non-existent category.

 ## Sync